LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ### Dynamic Time Warping (DTW)

-Next, we judge the "similarity" between the two sites and quantify it into a number.
-The primary similarity measurement method is to directly align the data of two measuring stations according to the perception time and then calculate the gap between the two air quality measurements.
-However, since air pollution may occur in different orders between sites and the duration of its effects is not necessarily the same, more flexibility in estimating the similarity between two sites is needed.
-Therefore, we used the dynamic time wrapping (DTW) method to measure the similarity.
-The smaller the DTW distance between the two stations, the higher their similarity.
+Next, we assess how "similar" two sites are and turn this similarity into a numerical value.
+The main way we do this is by lining up the data from two monitoring stations based on the time they were recorded and then comparing the differences in their air quality readings.
+However, since air pollution can happen at different times and last for varying lengths at each site, we need a more adaptable approach to gauge their similarity.
+That's why we use the dynamic time warping (DTW) method.
+The closer the DTW distance is between two stations, the more similar they are.

 ```python
 Site_TimeSeriesData = dict()